Speaking

 This talk is for:

-Leaders, founders, and operators who need their ideas to land in high-stakes environments.
+Leaders, founders, and operators who need their ideas to move, not just land.

 -